 - Ask the prisoner to obtain, fill out, and sign the Certification of Identity (COI) Form.
 Prisoner information goes on the top and the prisoner signs Certification.
-Your name must appear below in the section that begins "Optional" as the prisoner is authorizing release to you. - o The prisoner should keep the original and send a copy to you. - o You need not wait to receive the COI form to begin your request. - Send an email to the BOP legal counsel responsible for the institution where the prisoner is incarcerated.
-Here is a link to the list of regional counsel names and email addresses. - In the subject line write: "Medical Records (client name and register number)." - In the body of the email state: - That your client is either terminally ill or debilitated. - That you are seeking medical records for X period. - o Practice tip: limit the amount of records to the previous one or two years if possible.
-They will get to you faster. - That you have the prisoner's permission to receive the records you are requesting.
+Your name must appear below in the section that begins "Optional" as the prisoner is authorizing release to you. - The prisoner should keep the original and send a copy to you. - You need not wait to receive the COI form to begin your request. - Send an email to the BOP legal counsel responsible for the institution where the prisoner is incarcerated.
+Here is a link to the list of regional counsel names and email addresses. - In the subject line write: "Medical Records (client name and register number)." - In the body of the email state: - That your client is either terminally ill or debilitated. - That you are seeking medical records for X period. - Practice tip: limit the amount of records to the previous one or two years if possible.
+They will get to you faster. - That you have the prisoner's permission to receive the records you are requesting. - Attach: - Certification of Identity form for the prisoner with as much information as possible, put your name in the section called "Optional," and sign it. - An email from the prisoner authorizing you to make the request, if you can get such an email. - You need not wait for an email from the prisoner authorizing you, but you should forward it as soon as you can after making the request.